mindymallory/PriceAnalysis/docs/10-ForecastingUseSoy.md

 Soybeans are a bit different from corn because there are only two use categories that are important, crush and exports.
 The soybean use categories historically have been reliably 50% crush and 50% exports as a percent of supply.
 In recent years, exports have been increasing both nominally and as a percent of supply.
 So forecasting demand for soybeans has largely become a matter of forecasting soybean exports.

-Recently, with the rise of South American soybean (and corn) production forecasting exports is a matter of balancing the price of U.S soybeans compared with the price of South American soybeans and the raw demand from our trading partners.
-China has become the major player in this space, accounting for most of the recent increase in U.S. soybean exports.
-Exports of U.S. soybeans to China now make up roughly half of all U.S. soybeans exported.
+Recently, with the rise of South American soybean (and corn) production, forecasting exports is a matter of balancing the price of U.S soybeans compared with the price of South American soybeans and the raw demand from our trading partners.
+China has become the major player in this space, as is evident in table 1.

 ## Forecasting Use of Soybeans